HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 Where necessary, existing RFCs can be revised using the same process (a proposed change submitted as a RFC pull request and subject to community review and approval). **Major changes should result in a new RFC.**

-Minor and trivial changes made be made freely, with no announcement by the author(s) of the RFCs.
+Minor and trivial changes may be made freely, with no announcement by the author(s) of the RFCs.
 Such changes include correcting typos, re-wordings, and the like.

 #### Deprecated RFCs